CommitChange/flyd-zip/README.md

 ```

-Zip is not like lift, because lift will give you a pair for every new value:
+Zip is not like lift, because lift will give you a pair for every new value.
+For example:

 ```js
 const s1 = flyd.stream()